weiwarren/CKAD/README.md

 # Chapter 4

-adapter container - modify data, ingress
+`adapter container` - modify data, ingress

 storage / memory limit will cause container to evict, cpu can be overused.

 containers are trasient

-LAB
+LAB answer
-one per pod
+- one per pod
-one per pod
+- one per pod
-one per pod
+- one per pod
-1
+- 1
-dns, label, loopback, shared file system, ipc monitoring / logging, eg sidecar container
+- dns, label, loopback, shared file system, ipc
+- monitoring / logging, eg sidecar container

 # Chapter 5

-CSI - container storage interface
+`CSI` - container storage interface

-persistent volume - volume plugins, independant lifecycle to pod, provides an API object on top of NFS, iSCSI or cloud storage
+`persistent volume` - volume plugins, independant lifecycle to pod, provides an API object on top of NFS, iSCSI or cloud storage

-PersistentVolumeClaim - request for storage by a user like a pod
+`PersistentVolumeClaim` - request for storage by a user like a pod

-persistentVolumeReclaimPolicy - Retain, Recycle (deprecated), Delete, dynamic claimed by default is Delete, important data persistency can use Retain
+`persistentVolumeReclaimPolicy` - Retain, Recycle (deprecated), Delete, dynamic claimed by default is Delete, important data persistency can use Retain

 encoded data are passed using a Secret - ssh keys, passwords